 PRO-TRUMP RALLY: Many streets of downtown Tulsa were full of pro- and anti-Trump supporters before, during and after President Trump's appearance in Tulsa.
 Above is a pro-Trump gathering.
+ANTI-TRUMP RALLY: This group of protesters marched in support of the Black Lives Matter movement while President Trump was speaking at the BOK Center.

-PROUD OF THE FLAG: These patriotic supporters marched in REVOLUTIONARY MARCH: Supporters of the Revcom.us movement
+PROUD OF THE FLAG: These patriotic supporters marched in REVOLUTIONARY MARCH: Supporters of the Revcom.us movement KUDOS of the MONTH: Tulsa Youth Symphony